Writer • Playwright • Writing Events

 MORE NEWS:

-I'm leading every one of my Clifton story walks over the weekend of 13th-14th April, available to book here.
-Ideal if you'd like to catch one you missed!
-My latest story walk for the Clifton LitFest in November went very well.
-"I was transported," "we loved every moment of it", and "you have a magical way of storytelling" are just some of the responses from audiences.
-I am also available to lead groups on a story walk of their choice - have a look at the selection here and get in touch if you'd like more information.
+I have created and led a number of story walks in Clifton in Bristol, and now in my home town of Bath.
+Audiences seem to enjoy them: "I was transported," "we loved every moment of it", and "you have a magical way of storytelling" are just some of the responses.
+I've got a few coming up in May if you'd like to come along.
+I am available to lead groups on a story walk of their choice - have a look at the selection here and get in touch if you'd like more information.

 Pubs and Potatoes, Giants and Geniuses, a story-walk around Irish Bristol.
-I led the walk for the second year during Bristol's St Patrick's Day celebrations, having been commissioned to create the story-walk for the West of England Irish Culture Festival in Bristol in 2023.
+I led the walk during Bristol's St Patrick's Day celebrations, having been commissioned to create the story-walk for the West of England Irish Culture Festival.
 Over 120 walkers have now joined me to explore the hidden histories of the Irish diaspora in Bristol.
 They seemed to enjoy themselves: 'emotive animated storytelling which really brought the history to life', 'fascinating' and 'a story stroll for the soul'.
+I recently read one of the stories to the Irish Deputy Ambassador on her visit to Bristol.
+I was delighted to be told that the story was 'spellbinding.'

 Publications and comps: